Emjayosee/5_Day_Planner/README.md

                 > Use of moment.js [X]
                 > Adjust timeblocks to classify past, present and future [X ]
                 > Save routine [X]
+                > Loop for colour coding and loading from local storage.

             CSS:
                 >Stylish background image and styling [x]